microchip-pic-avr-examples/pic18f47q10-cnano-i2c-write-dac-mcc/README.md

 ## Objective
 This repository contains an example of bare-metal source code for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf) document from Microchip. <!-- This link has to be updated, once the tech brief goes live! -->

 The PIC18F47Q10 configured in I2C Host Mode using the MSSP1 peripheral and performing write operations.
-This example will use the client [TC1321](https://ww1.microchip.com/downloads/en/devicedoc/21387c.pdf), 2K I2C™ Serial EEPROM, addressed in 7-bit mode.
+This example will use the client [TC1321](https://ww1.microchip.com/downloads/en/devicedoc/21387c.pdf), an 10 bit Digital-to-Analog converter (DAC), addressed in 7-bit mode.

 ## Related Documentation